 Bipolar disorder can be exhibited in two different forms.
-Bipolar I and Bipolar II.
+Bipolar Disorder I and Bipolar Disorder II.

-Bipolar II is characterized by a much shorter and less intense exhibition of Bipolar disorder symptoms.
-While the symptoms may be shorter and less intense, patients who have been diagnosed with this mental illness deserve as much attention and support as any other mental health illness.
+Bipolar Disorder type 2 is characterized by a much shorter and less intense exhibition of Bipolar disorder symptoms.
+While the symptoms may be shorter and less intense, patients who have been diagnosed often benefit from treatment as well.

 Manic Symptoms associated with Bipolar Disorders